nuejs/nue/packages/nuejs.org/hyper/index.md

 ---

 # Hyper documentation
 Hyper is a simple markup language for building user interfaces.
-It enables developers (and AI models) to generate complex UIs with amazingly clean syntax. this is a developer preview, and not ready for production use yet.
+Currently in **development preview**, it enables developers (and AI models) to generate complex UIs with a clean syntax.

 [Read the launch post](/blog/introducing-hyper/) for the backstory an FAQ

 [image.bordered]
   large: /blog/introducing-hyper/img/hyper-banner-big.png